 * some cards are not compatible with the M1 chip.
 Check the compatibility list in BMD's release note, and/or in our article.

-** Newtek added the full Apple Silicon compatibility with the NDI SDK 4.6.1.
-All our applications that use that SDK (see table below) are fully compatible, both for input and output, in Rosetta or Universal.versions of our applications that use an NDI SDK prior to version 4.6.1 can only work for output only and only when using Rosetta.
+** Newtek added a first partial support for Apple Silicon with the NDI SDK 4.6.1, but full support with version 5 or later.
+All our applications that use that SDK (see table below) are fully compatible, both for input and output, in Rosetta or Universal.
+Versions of our applications that use an NDI SDK prior to version 4.6.1 can only work for output only and only when using Rosetta.

 Application versions that have Universal Libraries